-1. Make Pizza Dough: (You can skip this step if you use store-bought pizza.)
-In a small bowl, combine yeast, sugar, and warm water.
+Combine yeast, sugar, and warm water in a small bowl.
 Let it sit for about 5 minutes until bubbly.
 Mix together flour, salt, olive oil and yeast mixture with a wooden spoon until the dough just begins to come together.
 Knead the dough by hand for about 5-8 minutes until it’s soft and elastic.
 Cover with plastic wrap and let it rise in a warm and dry area for 30 minutes or until doubled in size.

-2. Preheat Oven and Prepare Other Ingredients: Preheat the oven (and pizza stone if you use one) to 450°F. In the meantime, get other ingredients ready.
+Preheat the oven (and pizza stone if you use one) to 450°F. In the meantime, get other ingredients ready.
 Cut mozzarella cheese into small cubes, and cut the red onion into thin slices.
-Set aside anchovies, caper, and olives (you can cut olives into slices).
+Set aside anchovies, caper, and olives.

 Tips for the Best Anchovy Pizza